Softening holographic nuclear matter: Configurations with one and two jumps

 A typical solution $h(z)$ for a fixed $\bar{n}_B$ is shown in the upper middle panel of figure \ref{fig:profiles12}, together with solutions for the $D^0$ configuration (black) and the other two-jump configurations (blue).
 The figure also contains the more physical charge distribution $\rho(z)$ from eq.\ (\ref{rhoz}), which is gauge invariant.
 Repeating the calculation for many $h_{1-}$ gives the full solutions for $u_1$, $\bar{n}_B$, and $\Omega$ as functions of $\bar{\mu}_B$, which are shown in figure \ref{fig:OMphases}.
 The results are shown in dimensionless units, i.e., here we do not make a choice for the value of $M_{\rm KK}$.
 The value for $\lambda$ used here, as in all other subsequent results that require a fixed $\lambda$, is the one from eq.\ (\ref{lamMKK}).
 The $D_L$ phase is similar to the $D^0$ phase in the sense that it has two branches, one of which is metastable with respect to the vacuum $\Omega=0$ and asymptotes to $\bar{\mu}_B\to\infty$ as $\bar{n}_B\to 0$.
 Interestingly, in both low-density and high-density limits the jump moves towards the ultraviolet, $u_1\to \infty$, as the upper left panel shows.
 We also see from the lower panel that there is a first-order transition from the vacuum to the $D_L$ phase.
 This transition, however, occurs in a metastable regime, i.e., at a point where the $D^0$ phase has lower free energy.
 Then, at $\bar{\mu}_B\simeq 0.555$, there is a first-order phase transition from $D^0$ to $D_L$.

 The existence of the $D_L$ phase was already pointed out (not in this terminology and without comparison to the $D^0$ phase) in ref.\ \cite{Rozali:2007rx}.
 Since the holographic direction corresponds to an energy scale, the sharp boundary of the charge distribution was interpreted as a Fermi energy, possibly even representing a quark Fermi surface.
 We have not found any observable that would support this interpretation.
 In particular, it was later pointed out that quark degrees of freedom can be added in the form of string sources, giving rise to holographic quarkyonic matter (in combination with baryons in the pointlike approximation) \cite{Kovensky:2020xif}, and thus it seems natural to interpret all baryon number in the approach of this paper to originate from baryons, not quarks\footnote{We have checked within the deconfined geometry that string sources can also be added to the $D_R$ configuration, thus constructing a generalization of the quarkyonic phase of ref.\ \cite{Kovensky:2020xif}.}.
 At large $N_c$, baryons may show fermionic as well as bosonic properties and it might be tempting to speculate whether the different configurations we find here correspond to different fermionic and bosonic incarnations of large-$N_c$ nuclear matter.
 However, we have not found any consistent picture that would suggest an interpretation along these lines -- for instance interpreting certain configurations as Fermi surfaces and others as Bose-Einstein condensates -- and leave this aspect to future work.
+Possibly the calculation of transport properties can shed some light on the physical interpretation.